 We didn’t have a drying mat for our Pan American road trip so we used hand towels but after a while, I noticed that our countertop was getting damaged from the moisture that would seep through the towels.
 If you’re worried about that, drying mats are very cheap and don’t take up much space.

 When looking at campervan kitchen essentials we always ask ourselves “Do we need this, will it break, and is it easy to clean?”

-For eating, we got some melamine plates from Target.
+For eating, we got a few square melamine plates.
 It’s nothing fancy but it does the job.
 Melamine material is very similar to plastic so it’s very light yet durable.

 A lot of van lifers get camping enamel sets that have a bit more style.

 A fun item that can add a decorative look to your van is a fruit hammock.
 A hanging fruit hammock is great for storing bananas, tomatoes, avocados, and other fruit or veggies in a campervan where storage is limited.

 With this suspended fruit hammock your fruit will get air circulation and ripe naturally instead of being stored inside the fridge or stuffed into cabinets.
 It saves space plus it looks really cute.

 For eating, we got a few sporks that double up as a spoon and a fork.
 This saves space in our van since we have to bring fewer utensils for eating.
 We got plastic camping sporks which are great because they don’t make any noise when driving but they did eventually snap in half after heavy everyday use.

 As another option, you can get a more durable version like this titanium spork that is very light yet won’t break easily.

 Other Campervan Kitchen Essentials